 Delicate digestions and gurgly tummies

-Dogs find gurgly tummies uncomfortable and we don’t much like the wind that often accompanies it, but unfortunately both these seem to be more common in our elderly pets.
-They usually do better with smaller meals given more frequently as the digestive system can be a little more delicate than before.
-Try giving Digestive Tablets after a meal to help support the digestion and make life for both them and you more comfortable.
+If you’re caring for an older dog, this may well sound familiar.
+Dogs find gurgly tummies uncomfortable, and we don’t much like the wind that often accompanies it!
+Unfortunately, both seem to be more common in our elderly pets.
+Older dogs usually do better with smaller meals given more frequently as the digestive system can be a little more delicate than before.
+Try giving Digestive Tablets for Dogs after a meal; these supplements for older dogs help support digestion and make life for them, and you, more comfortable.

 Reduced mobility and movement

-Often the first thing we notice may be a slowing down in activity; not running around as before, reluctance to go for walks or in jumping or getting up after a snooze.
+Often the first thing we notice when caring for an older dog is that they may be a slowing down in activity.
+Your ageing dog may not be running around as before; be reluctant to go for walks or in jumping or getting up after a snooze.
 Joints may need a little support to keep their flexibility and we would firstly suggest that Glucosamine & Chondroitin Tablets are given daily.
-These contain easily absorbed ingredients that support joint cartilage and the synovial membrane that produces lubrication for the joints and so work synergistically to maintain the flexibility and mobility in the older dog.
+In our opinion, these are the best joint supplements for older dogs, as these contain easily absorbed ingredients that support joint cartilage and the synovial membrane that produces lubrication for the joints.
+These ingredients work synergistically to maintain the flexibility and mobility in the older dog.

 Watch their weight